Slot Car's Downfall and Revival

 When a person can buy a flexi chassis, couple it with a souped up motor and non-scale body why go through the trouble of building a D3 car?
 The answer goes to the root of why slot cars will never be as popular as they once were.
 The youth of today is looking for instant gratification, which they can find in video games.
 The desire and/or skills in building a slot car or anything for that matter is dead or dying.
 It is also the reason why for others the return to the hobby of their youth is the next best thing to reuniting with their first girlfriend ... maybe even better.

 After it's original concept D3 has evolved to a separate D3 Hardbody racing group and centered around the Buena Park Raceway and a SCRRA (SoCal) / IRRA organized Retro racing which allows for the use of semi-scale lexan bodies.
-Retro Pro which allows for anglewinders and a different motor might eventually come under their own organization or morph into regional "Outlaw" category.
+Retro Pro which allows for anglewinders and a different motor might eventually come under their own organization or morph into a regional "Outlaw" category.
+Major annual Retro races include the Checkpoint Cup in Buena Park, The Sano in California and the R4 in New Jersey.

 The brass chassis that form the basis of Retro have evolved far beyond the designs that were in existence during the period that Retro initial covered.
 The wide use of steel wire as a torsion element and chassis kits has seen to that.
 This according to several people involved in the establishment of Retro is ok as long as the idea of scratching building and soldering a chassis is maintained.
 The other linchpin of Retro is the use of inexpensive Chinese sealed motors.
 The addition of modern techniques do not alter the fact that this is a chassis builders class that should be accessible to anyone with a soldering iron and a hack saw or rotary tool.